subhagpo/PhoneGapDayWorkshop/Step 4: CI setup/README.md

 #How to setup CI using VSTS 2015

-Lot of good information, [here](https://msdn.microsoft.com/en-us/library/vs/alm/build/cordova/cordova-build).
-But, lets do it ourselves!!
+Lot of good information, [here](https://msdn.microsoft.com/en-us/library/vs/alm/build/cordova/cordova-build), but lets do it ourselves!!

 ##Sign up into VSTS
 First, sign up for Visual Studio Team Services